 I have been selling online through an Amazon FBA business since 2013, but I haven’t really spoken about it much on this blog.
 I hesitate because to a reader I think it sounds too easy.
-There are a lot of the articles written about Amazon FBA and they too often just like a scammy get-rich-quick scheme.
+There are a lot of the articles written about Amazon FBA and

 The logic is simple and the businesses are very profitable, but they do take time and are a lot of work to get going.
 It is worth it, but you should treat your Amazon FBA business seriously and just like any other business.

 - 1 What is an Amazon FBA Business?

 - 2 How to Source Your Products